Felgemaker Organ Company: Surviving organs

 St. Mary Parish in Taylor, Texas founded in 1886, has a rare one of only two-of-its-kind in the state of Texas.
 In 1902, William Kielihar donated an A. B. Felgemaker Pipe Organ Opus 770 to St. Mary; its value then was $3,600.
 It's ivory keys, pulls, and stops played full melodic sounds every Sunday, wedding, and funeral until the church was torn down in November 1954.
 Otto Hoffman, an organ builder from Austin, Texas, disassembled the organ for storage until the new church was built.
 When the new St. Mary of the Assumption Catholic church was completed in 1955, Hoffman cleaned and re-built the organ in the present church, where it is still used today.
 Oddly, when the organ was reassembled in the present church, it was placed in a room to the right of the altar instead of upstairs in the balcony.
 If it had been placed in the balcony, the acoustics of the current church would make the organ's music even more heavenly.
 In 2020, St. Mary of the Assumption reviewed renovation options to relocate the historic organ to the balcony.

+All Souls Unitarian Universalist Church of Bellville, Ohio is home to a historic organ that dates back to 1873.
+Originally crafted by the A. B. Felgemaker Organ Company in Erie, Pennsylvania, the organ was initially installed in a church in Pennsylvania before making its way to Bellville in 1910.
+The organ's journey involved transport via Lake Erie to Port Clinton and then by wagon to its new home at All Souls.
+The organ served the congregation faithfully for many years before undergoing a comprehensive renovation to restore it to its original splendor.
+Thanks to a dedicated fundraising effort that included rummage sales, concerts, memorial gifts, and a pledge drive, the church successfully raised $30,000 to fund the restoration.
+The James Leek Organ Company in Oberlin, Ohio, was selected to handle the intricate restoration process, which began in January 2001.
+This included replacing worn leather components, thoroughly cleaning the instrument, and restoring the hand pump mechanism, which had been inactive since 1935 when an electric blower was installed.
+In addition, a dedicated church member painstakingly repainted the intricately decorated front pipes.
+By the first Sunday of June 2002, the organ was fully reassembled and once again ready to fill the church with its beautiful music.
+To maintain its optimal performance, the organ is tuned annually.
+The historic organ at All Souls features 396 pipes and includes stops such as the Open Diapason 8', Melodia 8', Dulciana 8', Octave 4', Flute D'Amour 4', Fifteenth 2', Bourdon 16', and a Manual to Pedal Coupler.
+This remarkable instrument continues to be a cornerstone of the church's rich musical legacy.